-The Project's Lease Boundary incorporates all of the parcels in which the Applicant has executed a lease to construct the turbines, solar arrays, and associated facilities.
+The Project's Lease Boundary incorporates the parcels in which the Applicant has executed a lease to construct the turbines, solar arrays, and associated facilities.
 The Lease Boundary encompasses approximately 72,428 acres and is depicted in Figure 2-1.

 The Project's Wind Energy Micrositing Corridor encompasses 11,850 acres within the Lease Boundary and consists of the areas where the turbines and supporting facilities would be sited during the final design.
-The Project's Solar Siting Areas, which are three locations under consideration for the proposed solar arrays, encompass 10,755 acres within the Lease Boundary.
-Proposed disturbance areas are shown in Figure 2-2.
-The Micrositing Corridor and the Solar Siting Areas are larger than the Project's permanent, designed footprint of the individual components to allow minor rerouting to optimize the design and avoid any sensitive resources discovered during the final design and pre-construction process.
+The Project's Solar Siting Areas, which are three locations under consideration for the two proposed solar arrays, encompass 10,755 acres within the Lease Boundary, but no more than 5,447 acres would be occupied by the solar arrays.5 Proposed disturbance areas are shown in Figure 2-2.
+The Micrositing Corridor and the Solar Siting Areas are larger than the Project's permanent, designed footprint of the individual components to allow minor rerouting to optimize the design and avoid any sensitive resources discovered during the final design and preconstruction process.